danainjax/punks-front-end/NOTES.md

 #COMMENTS-
-Comments are saving to the DB and the DOM is getting updated, but updating with e.target instead of the response from the JSON, fix that so that refresh is not needed.
-Add a hyperlink or hover to a comment and then work on update and delete functionality.
+ Work on edit/update and delete functionality.
         Pseudo CODE:
         COMMENTS currently appear below the Punk info, move them to another HTML element after using a modal to enter a comment.
 Either use the back of the card or some element that slides out.
+[ ] When comments are added, instead of adding to bottom of show page, pop a modal or some other html element

+[ ] When you add the comments to the show view, flip the card over.
+[ ] Don't let the comment box appear more than once, check what event we are listening for

 #USER-
 User data is wiped when page refreshes, fix that, and persist current user in db- started working on Session storage to fix this
+    [ ] Account page: Make sure comments are displaying, and any Punks that are liked/contracted

 #LIKES-
 [x] Increment likes based on click
-User can like a punk only once
+[ ] User can like a punk only once
 [x] Punk can have many likes.
 Show the total number of likes [ ] Make the heart stay filled in when navigating to another view.

-******** 2. Move comments to a modal **********

-3. Add a contract
-4. Display the user account page, work on user model
-5. Get likes working 'counter cache'

-MODAL

-Use a modal to [1] Add a comment
-Use a modal to [2] Add a contract

-[ ] When comments are added, instead of adding to bottom of show page, pop a modal or some other html element

-[ ] When you add the comments to the show view, flip the card over.
-[ ] Don't let the comment box appear more than once, check what event we are listening for

-[X] Build a log out // Determine if login persists beyond page refresh

 *Fetch calls: